 Consider the Spin

 All those years ago, I and my classmates learned to critically analyze how studies, experiments and tests were shaped and their results presented.
-I send a silent thanks to Professor Keston every time I apply those skills in assessment or in analyzing sales performance.
+I send a silent thanks to Professor Keston every time I apply those skills in training assessment or in analyzing sales performance.
 However, in everyday life, it’s more about how results are presented.

 For example, an author spun the results of a 1967 experiment having little to do with bodies into a book on “body language.”
 In another example (back to politics), news programs often put the preferred statistic where it’s more likely to stand out.
 You can spot this by watching competing news channels like Fox and MSNBC as they cover the same poll.